garyh0205/PiZigbee/README.md

 # PiZigbee
 Zigbee on Respberry Pi

-The library we use fork from attie's repository "libxbee3".
+The library we use fork from Attie's repository "libxbee3".
 The Original repository is https://github.com/attie/libxbee3